coala/projects/data/projects/cellosaurus.md

 ##### Challenges

-- The amount of different cell line
- [TO BE COMPLETED][TO BE COMPLETED]
+- The amount of different cell line [TO BE COMPLETED](TO BE COMPLETED)  Understand RDF.
- Understand RDF.

 ##### Requirements

 - The student must have read the publication and understood the algorithm.
-- ...